-The Company has secured letters of intent ("LOIs") in excess of the full UMO feedstock requirement of 150,000,000 litres/annual.
+The Company has secured letters of intent ("LOIs") and continues to negotiate further LOI's in excess of the full UMO feedstock requirement of 150,000,000 litres/annual.
 Negotiations will continue with each of the interested vendors in parallel with ongoing financing discussions in order to turn the LOIs into binding, take or pay contracts.